ashtinannb/Bamazon/README.md

 <br>

-**4. If the product you selected is unavailable, you will be presented with an insuffint prompt.**
+**4. If the product you selected is unavailable, you will be presented with an "insufficient quantity" prompt.**

 <br>